rimsila/kitten-app/README.md

 5. Start developments:

    - On Android:
-     - Run `react-native run-android` or Use Android Studio (Recommended)
+     - Run `react-native run-android` or Use Android Studio
    - On iOS:
      - Run `yarn react-native run-ios`
  Or